dagdpz/ECG-behavior-neural-analysis/README.md

 # ECG-behavior-neural-analysis
-Analysis of ECG and behavior
+Behavior and Neural Analysis related to ECG signals